roubles/viewlog/README.md

 viewlog is a command line tool to browse historical versions of files stored using git, and open it in [less](https://en.wikipedia.org/wiki/Less_(Unix)) (or any editor of your choice).

-More technically, viewlog is a terminal based git log browser that allows you to cycle through all your git commits.
-On selection, it will open that version of file in any editor.
-Here is a sample screen:
 ```
 $ viewlog ~/git/rmed/sh/rmed
  Pick your git commit id (choose 'exit' or ctrl-c to quit)